Min st-Cut Oracle for Planar Graphs with Near-Linear Preprocessing Time: Introduction

-The {\em all-pairs min cut problem} is to find the minimum $st$-cut for every pair $s,t$ of vertices in a graph $G$.
-Gomory and Hu~\cite{GH61} showed that these minimum cuts can be represented by an edge-weighted tree such that: \begin{itemize} \item the nodes of the tree correspond one-to-one with the vertices of $G$, \item for any distinct vertices $s$ and $t$, the minimum edge-weight on the unique, simple $s$-to-$t$ path in the tree has weight equal to the min $st$-cut weight in $G$, and \item removing the corresponding minimum-weight edge from the tree creates a partition of the nodes into two sets that is a partition of the vertices in $G$ corresponding to a min $st$-cut. \end{itemize} We call such a tree a {\em Gomory-Hu} tree or GH tree; GH trees are also called cut-equivalent and cut trees in the literature.
-Gomory and Hu also showed how to find such a tree with $n-1$ calls to a minimum cut algorithm.
-To date, this is the best known method for general graphs and results in an $O(n^2 \log n)$-time algorithm for planar graphs using the best-known algorithm for min $st$-cuts in planar graphs~\cite{HJ85,HKRS97,BK09}.
-There is an algorithm for unweighted, general graphs that beats the $n-1$ times minimum cut time bound~\cite{BHPT07}; the corresponding time for planar graphs, however, is $O(n^2 \mathrm{poly}\log n)$ time.
+In the {\em all-pairs min cut problem} we need to find the minimum $st$-cut for every pair $\{s,t\}$ of vertices in a graph $G$.
+Gomory and Hu~\cite{GH61} showed that these minimum cuts can be represented by an edge-weighted tree such that: \begin{itemize} \item the nodes of the tree correspond one-to-one with the vertices of $G$, \item for any distinct vertices $s$ and $t$, the minimum-weight edge on the unique $s$-to-$t$ path in the tree has weight equal to the min $st$-cut in $G$, and \item removing this minimum-weight edge from the tree creates a partition of the nodes into two sets corresponding to a min $st$-cut in $G$. \end{itemize} We call such a tree a {\em Gomory-Hu} tree or GH tree -- it is also referred to as cut-equivalent and cut tree in the literature.
+Gomory and Hu showed how to find such a tree with $n-1$ calls to a minimum cut algorithm.
+Up to date, this is the best known method for general graphs and gives an $O(n^2 \log \log n)$-time algorithm for planar graphs using the best-known algorithm for min $st$-cuts in undirected planar graphs~\cite{INSW11}.
+There exists an algorithm for unweighted, general graphs that beats the $n-1$ times minimum cut time bound~\cite{BHPT07}; the corresponding time for unweighted planar graphs is, however, $O(n^2 \mathrm{poly}\log n)$ time.

-\paragraph{Minimum cycle basis}
+\subsubsection{Minimum cycle basis}

-A cycle basis of a graph is a set of independent cycles.
+A cycle basis of a graph is a maximum set of independent cycles.
 Viewing a cycle as an incidence vector in $\{0,1\}^E$, a set of cycles is independent if their vectors are independent over $GF(2)$.
 The weight of a set of cycles is the sum of the weights of the cycles.
 The {\em minimum-cycle basis (MCB) problem} is to find a cycle basis of minimum weight.
 This problem dates to the electrical circuit theory of Kirchhoff~\cite{Kirchhoff1847} in $1847$ and has been used in the analysis of algorithms by Knuth~\cite{Knuth68}.
-For a complete survey, see~\cite{Horton87}.
+For a complete survey, see \citen{Horton87}.
 The best known algorithm in general graphs takes $O(m^\omega)$ time where $\omega$ is the exponent for matrix multiplication~\cite{AIJKR09}.